Rural Youth at the Crossroads

 10. Vietnamese Youth, Schools, and Communities in Transition: A Decade after the Administrative Boundary Extension of Hanoi

 Conclusion: Rural People and Places in Transitional Societies: Leaning into an Uncertain Future

 Sanja Stanić, Renata Horvatek, Kai A. Schafft, and Annie Maselli

-Annie Maselli is a doctoral candidate in Education Policy Studies at The Pennsylvania State University in the United States.
-Having worked in schools across the globe, her research interests include the relationship between place, equity, and education and issues of educational access and spatial justice.
+Annie Maselli is a doctoral candidate in education policy studies at The Pennsylvania State University in the United States.
+Having worked in schools across the globe, her research interests include the relationship among place, equity, and education and issues of educational access and spatial justice.
 Serving as a research affiliate with the Center on Rural Education and Communities, she is particularly interested in how rural schools can address issues of social inequity and community development.